jmagman/flutter-wiki/Setting-up-the-Engine-development-environment.md

    your clone, when running `git fetch` et al.)
    - `cd ..` (Return to the `src` directory that `gclient sync` created in your `engine` directory.)
-1. If you're on Linux, run the following. **Note:** These scripts are distro- and version-specific, so are not guaranteed to work on every configuration.
+1. If you're on Linux, the following may or may not help you install required dependencies. **Note:** These scripts are distro- and version-specific, so are not guaranteed to work on any configuration.
 If they fail, you may need to find comparable packages to the ones that weren't found.
+You are free to update them if you wish for your distribution, but it is often easier to just install the packages you need as you go, particularly for the `install-build-deps.sh` script.
     - `sudo ./build/install-build-deps-android.sh`
     - `sudo ./build/install-build-deps.sh`
     - `sudo ./flutter/build/install-build-deps-linux-desktop.sh`